mananpoddar/fossee4/README.md

 # fossee4
-Project for IITB summer Internship Entrance in Open source
+Project for IITB summer Internship Entrance in Open source<br>
+Please see the demo video on maximum possible volume with Earphones.<br>

+-About the application

+It's an application simulating an API for images, where user can use the image by Id.<br>
+And the Id will be returned by the API itself.

+<b> Setting up the project:</b>

 - Clone the repo
 ```